Prunty2/Minecart-Upgrade/README.md

 # Version

-The mod is made for v1.21.10, with plans to support other popular versions soon on Modrinth
+The mod is made for v1.21.10, with plans to support other popular versions soon on Modrinth.